WHEREAS Talossa is not roleplaying, and

 Not speaking for the entire Green Party just as an individual MC.
 I would be voting against this as it is currently written.

-Quote from: Breneir Tzaracomprada on Today at 08:41:11 AMNot speaking for the entire Green Party just as an individual MC.
+Quote from: Breneir Tzaracomprada on December 08, 2025, 08:41:11 AMNot speaking for the entire Green Party just as an individual MC.
 I would be voting against this as it is currently written.

 I'd like to hear your thoughts on it.

-Quote from: Baron Alexandreu Davinescu on Today at 05:33:25 AMI think probably just that it's more granular, which this bill is specifically supposed to change.
+Quote from: Baron Alexandreu Davinescu on December 08, 2025, 05:33:25 AMI think probably just that it's more granular, which this bill is specifically supposed to change.
 So I guess it depends on whether or not you think it's good that the Cosa more closely resembles the actual vote.

 The Cosă as it stands is more granular than the actual vote tally!
 I don't believe this sort of granularity for its own sake outweighs the impracticality of MCs consistently holding two digits worth of seats.